 There’s a commanding SUV driving position, but the seats are not especially comfortable and there’s no reach adjustment for the steering wheel.
 Interior noise is higher than most modern contemporaries, with tyre, wind and engine noise all doing their bit.
 As it's such a big car some drivers will find close-quarters manoeuvring a bit of a strain, so the rear view camera will be invaluable.

-The Shogun five-door is 4,900mm long, 1,875mm wide and 1,900mm tall.
-That makes it just over half a metre longer than the three-door.
-The Toyota Land Cruiser is 4,505mm long, while the Land Rover Discovery measures up at 4,829mm.
+The Shogun five-door is 4,900mm long, 1,875mm wide and 1,890mm tall.
+That makes it just over half a metre longer than the three-door model, which is 4,385mm long.

 Leg room, head room & passenger space

-There’s plenty of room for three adults in the back of the Shogun, but if you’ve opted for the three-door then access is tricky.
+There’s plenty of room for three adults in the back of the Shogun, but if you’ve opted for the three-door, then access is tricky.
 The third row of seats in the long-wheelbase five-door is only really suitable for a couple of kids, who will probably enjoy the fact that there’s a bit of an assault course to access them.

 Go for the long wheelbase Shogun, and you'll get a huge 663-litre boot behind the second row of seats.
 However, if you choose to have all three rows of seats up – as a seven-seater – then you'll find there's only 221 litres of space.
 Fold all the seats flat, and there's a very spacious 1,789-litre load area.
 That's more than you'll get in a Kia Sorento, but the SsangYong Rexton is a bit bigger.

 Reliability and Safety

-The standard airbag count includes driver, passenger, side and curtain airbags, and you do get electronic stability control, traction control and ISOFIX child seat mounts on the kit list.
+The standard airbag count includes driver, passenger, side and curtain airbags, and you do get electronic stability control, traction control and Isofix child seat mounts on the kit list.
 There’s none of the more advanced technology like lane-keep assist, active cruise control or automatic emergency braking that appears on premium rival models, though.

 Reliability is an area where the Shogun should certainly score highly.
 These cars were really built to last and have gained a reputation for their bulletproof and trouble free running.